Kintyre/ksconf/README.md

                             Save the merged configuration files to this target file.
 If not given, the default is to write the merged conf to standard output.
+      --dry-run, -D         Enable dry-run mode.
+Instead of writing to TARGET, show what changes would be made to it in the form of a 'diff'.
+If TARGET doesn't exist, then show the merged file.
+      --banner BANNER, -b BANNER
+                            A banner or warning comment to add to the TARGET file.
+                            Often used to warn Splunk admins from editing a auto- generated file.

 ### ksconf.py minimize